azkaban/azkaban/documents/2.1/database.markdown

 mysql> GRANT SELECT,INSERT,UPDATE,DELETE PRIVILEGES ON database.* to 'username'@'%' WITH GRANT OPTION;
 </pre>

-* Configure Packet Size
-However, MySQL may have, by default, a ridiculously low allowable packet size.
+* Configure Packet Size may need to be configured.
+MySQL may have, by default, a ridiculously low allowable packet size.
 To increase it, you'll need to have the property max_allowed_packet set to something higher, say 1024M.
 	* To configure this in linux, open _/etc/my.cnf_.
 	* Somewhere after mysqld, add the following